Tighter Information-Theoretic Generalization Bounds via a Novel Class of Change of Measure Inequalities: Change of Measure Inequalities

 \section{Change of Measure Inequalities}

-We start with the main technique of our paper, namely the \emph{data processing inequality (DPI)} for $f$-divergences.
-It is surprisingly elementary yet remarkably powerful for yielding tighter change of measure inequalities compared with existing results.
+We have briefly explained our main technique in Section~\ref{sec::contri_related_wk}, namely the \emph{data processing inequality (DPI)} for $f$-divergences~\cite[Section~7.2]{polyanskiy2025information} that is surprisingly elementary yet remarkably powerful for yielding strong change of measure inequalities.
+Here we present it again for completeness.